jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

 These commands are used by Blizzard internally, after forced to turn on the debug mode, some of them we can use it as well.

-- `togheroai` - Allows you to toggle AIs to players that have AI assigned.
+- `togheroai`: Allows you to toggle AIs to players that have AI assigned.
-- `debugrespawn` - Instantly cause your hero to respawn.
+- `debugrespawn`: Instantly cause your hero to respawn.
-- `-devcheats` - Toggle QA debug menu.
+- `-devcheats`: Toggle QA debug menu.
 (Kinda redundant, as I have sync it with `\` key manually.)
-- `-AI All` - Toggle AIs and apply them to all players (AI will take control over you.) <sup>*Conspiracy theory of AI taking control the world? hmm..*</sup>
+- `-AI All`: Toggle AIs and apply them to all players (AI will take control over you.) <sup>*Conspiracy theory of AI taking control the world? hmm..*</sup>

-    ---PENDING FOR UPDATE---
+**---PENDING FOR UPDATE---**

 The command list are just a quick "grep" generated from all galaxy files.
 Documentation are not there yet, but might add later.

-    For now to see command list, please refer to `InternalCommands.txt`
+For now to see command list, please refer to [`InternalCommands.txt`](/InternalCommands.txt)

     Format: TriggerLibPath:lineNumber: TriggerAddEventChatMessage(TRIGGERFUNCTION, c_playerAny, CHATCOMMAND, OPTION);

     if OPTION is true, means the chat command does not have parameter, and if it is false, meaning you have to refer to the code to see the parameter.